ganczarek/mesos-cluster/README.md

 # VirtualBox
 As of `1.8.7`, the Vagrant VirtualBox provider doesn't support parallel execution (see [docs for more details](https://www.vagrantup.com/docs/virtualbox/usage.html)).
-In order to speed things up, the `parallel_provision.sh` script provisions machines in parallel, but still creates them sequentially.
+In order to speed things up, the `parallel_provision.sh` script provisions machines in parallel, but first creates them sequentially.
 See creator's [blog post](https://dzone.com/articles/parallel-provisioning-speeding) for more information, but be careful, it makes errors less visible.

+# Ansible
+Vagrant uses Ansible playbooks to create cluster nodes.
+Ansible used on Vagrant host is used, so install it first

+    yaourt -S ansible

 # Mesos UI
 Mesos UI is at [http://192.168.33.10:5050/#/](http://192.168.33.10:5050/#/).
 If you have connection issues, map `node1` to VM IP address in your `/etc/hosts`.